Before your trip, check the latest government advice for any travel alerts for your destination.

 Stretch out with yoga in Ubud, Bali

 The spirituality and the natural beauty of Bali have contributed to Ubud's rise as a yoga hub.
-Whatever time of day, you'll always be able to find a yoga class going on somewhere in this little collection of villages.
+Whatever the time of day, you'll be able to find a yoga class going on somewhere in this little collection of villages.

 Studios overlook the verdant rice fields and jungle that the region is renowned for, with various classes available to suit your style of this calming activity.